c4snipes/stackoverflow-minigame/Development_Notebook (1).md

   - **What do you do?**

-    Broke the single-folder C# project into `Core`, `Gameplay`, `Rendering`, `Scoreboard`, and `UI` directories, updated the csproj globs, and re-ran builds.
+    Broke the single-folder C# project into `Core`, `Game`, `Rendering`, `Scoreboard`, `UI`, and `Utils` directories, updated the csproj globs, and re-ran builds.
         – Cole S.
-    Hardened `Tracing` with a bounded queue, retryable log writer, and shutdown hooks so background logging can’t hang the process.
+    Hardened `Tracing` with a bounded queue, retryable log writer, and shutdown hooks so background logging can't hang the process.
         – Harrison S.
     Cleaned up the Fly deployment flow (documented `fly deploy`, refreshed Dockerfile) and validated the webhook template loader.
         – Harrison & Cole